nilsiker/godam/README.md

 ## How it works ⚙️

-Initializing your Godot project with `godam init` creates a `godam.json` file that registers your Godot version and starts keeping track of your addons.
+Initializing your Godot project with `godam init` creates a `godam.toml` file that registers your Godot version and starts keeping track of your addons.

 You can add and remove addons using `godam add <name>` and `godam rm <name>`.